azukiapp/azk/README.md

 $ azk start
 ```

-### Taming an existing application project's development environment with `azk`:
+### Using `azk` with an existing project:

-When you already have an application project going on and want to use `azk` to streamline its development environment, all you have to do is as follows:
+When you have an application project that's already started, and want to use `azk` to streamline its development environment, all you have to do is:

 ```bash
 $ cd [my_application_folder]